MartinL-no/javascript-projects/color-scheme-generator/README.md

 I created this application as an assignment for the [Scrimba Front End Developer Career Path](https://scrimba.com/learn/frontend).

-I was provided a [Figma](https://figma.com/) design and had to complete the task myself based on skills developed in the course using only HTML, CSS and JavaScript.
+I was provided a [Figma](https://figma.com/) design and had to complete the task myself based on skills developed in the course using HTML, CSS and JavaScript.

 From working on the project I learnt about things such as -

 - **Querying REST API's using JavaScript Fetch/promises**
 - **Working with HTML select and color picker elements**
 - **Adding classes to HTML elements using the event object in JavaScript**
+- **CSS Flexbox**
 - **Importing and using CSS libraries**

 #### [LIVE LINK](https://martinlrmr-color-scheme-generator.netlify.app/) <br /><br />